Chouara Tannery in Fes: the Traditional Method of Making Leather

 This process takes two to three days and prepares the hides to readily absorb the dyes.
 They are then soaked in the dyeing solutions, which use natural colorants such as poppy for red, indigo for blue, and henna for orange.

 The men stand thigh-high in the dye and agitate the hides like human washing machines.
-Some of the tanners wore shorts, others wore waterproof overalls similar to fishermen.
+Some of the tanners wear shorts, others wear waterproof overalls similar to fishermen.

-When the desired colours have been achieved the skins are pulled out of the pits, trimmed, and laid out to dry on surrounding rooftops before being moved inside to be cut and sewn into the desired goods you see all over Morocco.
+When the desired colours have been achieved the skins are pulled out of the pits, trimmed, and laid out to dry on surrounding rooftops.
+Afterwards, they are being moved inside, then cut and sewn into the desired goods you see all over Morocco.

 Guided tours in and around Fez